 I mean, I get that it's a futuristic riff on Eve, but jeeze, Garland, if you want to be intertextual, call her Pris.... or Ash... ley... and have her say "I want more life... fucker."
 In other words, don't rip off films made two years earlier in the same damned country, and if you must insist trawling the same old ground in the same old way, at least change the characters' names or get different actors!

-To me, boutique hotels work only for those art design and COMD majors who enjoy having their personal comfort stripped to nonexistence by some post-modern minimalist interior decorator, but for a guest with no love of "forms" it's like that overpriced spa where they expect you to relax and let it all hang out but ring alarms and double your bill if your toenail accidentally scratches their glazed concrete floor.
+To me, boutique hotels work only for those art design and COMD majors who enjoy having their personal comfort stripped to nonexistence by some post-modern minimalist interior decorator, but for a guest with no love of "forms" over function it's like that overpriced spa where they expect you to relax and let it all hang out but sneer at you if your toenail accidentally scratches their glazed concrete floor.
 In case you can't tell, I loathe those sort of places.
 When I'm in a boutique hotel, I feel like I'm sleeping in the middle of an overpriced posh shop, some unseen hotelier adding up my every breath of oxygenated air via remote sensors, all while rolling his eyes over my every uncool micro-gesture, lamenting how I'm not blending with the ambience, and not relaxing as fully as the designer intended.
-How can I relax in a room where I'm thirsty and hungry and sleeping next to an array of candies and drinks that I can't touch unless I want to feel guilty and humiliated by paying $40 for a goddamned Diet Coke mini in the morning?
+How can I relax in a room where I'm thirsty and hungry and sleeping next to an array of candies and drinks that I can't touch unless I want to feel guilty and humiliated by paying $40 for a goddamned warm Diet Coke-mini?

 In case you can't tell, I'm a heterosexual middle-class male with no love of antiques who likes to presume when he's alone in a hotel room he's free to do whatever he wants without feeling like he's going to get eye rolls and patronizing sighs from the front desk for asking where's the goddamned ice machine or why the cable doesn't work.